ctkelley/SIAMFANLEquations.jl/README.md

 ## The archival version 1.0 from the date of publication is in the [FA20 branch](https://github.com/ctkelley/SIAMFANLEquations.jl/tree/FA20).
 -->

-## This is the Julia pacakge for my shiny new orange book
+## This is the Julia package for my shiny new orange book

 <img width = 400, src="https://user-images.githubusercontent.com/10243067/184647769-d9d51ee9-79f0-48ba-96a4-b9ed2a66cdfa.jpg">